akirav/akirav.github.io/essays/the-law.md

 <img class="ui small left circular floated image" src="../images/lonzo-shooting.jpg">

-Now let's talk about Lonzo "🐐 Jr." Ball, his first couple games in the NBA were rough.
-The NBA is nothing like college basketball.
+Now let's talk about Lonzo "🐐 jr" Ball, his first couple games in the NBA were rough, the NBA is nothing like college basketball.
+Just like Lonzo, the first few times using ESLint with IntelliJ was painful.
+I had a lot of errors regarding my format.
+But through these errors, I was able to learn proper coding style guidlines that make my code much more readable.
+Even though I still struggle with errors in ESLint, I am starting to enjoy minimizing the complaints ESLint spits out.

-Lonzo "Young 🐐" Ball:
-Not Ranked with 59 3-point field goals made.
-30.3% 3 point field goal percentage.
-Played 1/2 season.

-After your first week of using ESLint with IntelliJ, what are your impressions?
-Are you finding that getting the green checkmark is painful, or useful, or both, or something else entirely?